Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Pipeline Performance

+Among the 98.6\% of cells where the pipeline links a value, accuracy is high: 96.7\% match the gold standard exactly, the mean absolute percentage error is just 0.7\%, and 99.4\% of linked cells fall within 10\% of their validated value.
+Combined with the low rate of critical parsing errors, this places the extracted data at a quality level suitable for economic research, well beyond traditional layout-parsing and OCR-based alternatives.
+Among the 3.29\% of cells that are linked but incorrect (\autoref{tab:error_metrics}), the errors are mostly small---the median absolute percentage error is 5.5\%---though the distribution has a real tail (the 95th-percentile absolute percentage error is 25.4\%).
+Even on these incorrect cells the extracted values track the truth closely ($R^2$ of 99.43\%), indicating a modest number of errors rather than systematic bias.
+The data therefore support regression and aggregate analysis cleanly, while applications that turn on an exact value in every cell warrant further verification.

-Since the dataset consists of heterogeneous tables that vary considerably across different states and decades, systematic errors could significantly affect subsequent analyses if performance degraded for particular subsets. \autoref{fig:performance_detail} examines extraction quality across temporal and geographic dimensions to assess this concern.
-Results are reassuring: $R^2$ values remain consistently high across all decades (\autoref{fig:r2_decade}) and never fall below 97\%, with the lowest values observed in the 1950s.
-Similarly, $R^2$ values remain above 95\% for most states (\autoref{fig:r2_state}), only dropping below this threshold for a handful of states.
-Error rates by decade (\autoref{fig:error_decade}) show the highest total error rate, approximately 24\% in the 1920s, while the median absolute percentage error for cells with errors remains well-bounded below 8\% across all decades. \autoref{fig:error_state} shows more volatility in error rates across states, but importantly, even in states where error rates are higher, the size of the errors (as measured by median absolute percentage error) generally remains below 5\%.
-These patterns suggest that while performance does vary across contexts, the LLM approach maintains acceptable levels of accuracy across diverse tabular formats and historical periods.
+Since the dataset consists of heterogeneous tables that vary considerably across different states and decades, systematic errors could significantly affect subsequent analyses if performance degraded for particular subsets. \autoref{fig:performance_detail} examines extraction quality across time and geography to assess this concern.
+Results are reassuring: $R^2$ values remain consistently high across all decades (\autoref{fig:r2_decade}) and never fall below 99.5\%.
+Similarly, $R^2$ values remain above 99.4\% in every state (\autoref{fig:r2_state}).
+Error rates by decade (\autoref{fig:error_decade}) show the highest total error rate, approximately 9.5\% in the 1920s, while the median absolute percentage error for cells with errors remains well-bounded below 8\% across all decades. \autoref{fig:error_state} shows more volatility in error rates across states, but importantly, the highest state-level error rates are driven primarily by missing outputs concentrated in a small number of tables rather than by incorrect values.
+Even in states where error rates are higher, median absolute percentage error generally remains below 5\%.
+These patterns suggest that while performance does vary across contexts, the LLM approach maintains reasonable levels of accuracy across diverse tabular formats and historical periods.